The

 powered amplifiers, but the company also

-offers a selection of line conditioners, the
+offers a selection of line conditioners,

-most expensive of which is the $1,799.
-PowerPRO
+the most expensive of which is the $1,799.

-20. Like the API Power Wedge Ultra 115, the
+PowerPRO 20.
+Like the API Power Wedge

-PowerPRO 20 offers balanced AC power, although
+Ultra 115, the PowerPRO 20 offers balanced

-doesn't offer the options
+AC power, although doesn't offer the

-of floating ground or unbalanced power, as the
+options of floating ground or unbalanced

-the rear, there are four isolated outlets
+front outlets: on the rear, there are four

-for digital gear, and eight more outlets intended
+isolated outlets for digital gear, and eight

-for analog gear.
-That's a lot of outlets, although
+more outlets intended for analog gear.
+That's

-we'd like to see more isolated outlets.
-As with the Power Wedge Ultra 115, there's
+a lot of outlets, although we'd like to see more isolated outlets.
+As with the

-no provision for remotely switching the outlets on or off.
+Power Wedge Ultra 115, there's no provision for remotely switching the outlets

 I thought the PowerPRO 20 sounded about as good as the Power Wedge Ultra 115:1